yukai-yang/R6DS/README.md

 ```

 R will copy the variable `x` to a new variable `val`, change the value
-of `val`, and then return it by copy (copy the local `val` to the new
+of `val`, and then return it by copy! (copy the local `val` to the new
-variable `z`, and then kill `val` when the function exits)!
-So it means
+variable `z`, and then kill `val` when the function exits) So the
-that the function copy twice in both passing and returning.
+function actually copies twice in both passing and returning.

 It should be noticed that, if the value of `val` is not going to be
 changed inside the function `func`, that is, `func` is defined to be a
-imuutable function like, for example,
+immutable function like, for example,

 ``` r
 # define a function which changes the value of the passed variable,